JoseCanova/JoseCanova/README.md

 I received an email in matter of fact 2..
-Finally someone understood the obvious.. i need a economic advisor. to take care of my wallyet... :-) Someone thinking... "im not gangster youre not a gangster , lets fix this economic trouble".
+1- Finally someone understood the obvious.. i need a economic advisor. to take care of my wallyet... :-) Someone thinking... "im not gangster youre not a gangster , lets fix this economic trouble".
+2- the second email... this is fun... "pls answer this customer satisfaction survey"... ow yeah.. to receive this automatic email i sent an email about. pls what i can do? food... my place. and for sure i sent an email to my "newspaper".. dont you want to take a look on this? i guess is wrong.

 Which db diagram represents transitions on relational databases.
 Entity-Relationship?